Yoona8/frontend-curriculum/notes/javascript.md

 // this event runs when the db is created or the version is upgraded dbRequest.onupgradeneeded = function(evt) {
   db = evt.target.result;

+  // 2. create an object store
   const objStore = db.createObjectStore('products', {keyPath: 'id'});

+  // 3. start a transaction and make a request to do some db operation
+  // 4. wait for the operation to complete
+  // 5. do something with the results
   // oncomplete triggers when createObjectStore is finished objStore.transaction.oncomplete = function(evt) {
     // connecting to the data base